 Rude, meanwhile, is the strong silent type, but when he speaks he’s voiced by Crispin Freeman, who was also in KH2 as a matter of fact, where he voiced Setzer from FFVI, as well as Will Turner from Pirates of the Caribbean.
 Freeman is primarily a voice actor, also known for Roy Harper in Young Justice, and Alucard in Hellsing.
 He’s also a white man playing a decidedly non-white character.
 Japanese-to-English localization is plagued by the question of whether or not its central, pale-skinned characters should be voiced by Japanese or white voice actors, but to sidestep that for a moment, Rude was apparently designed to look South American, a distinct and clear-cut racial connection, and that makes the matter… shall we say… less complicated.
 He should have had a Latino voice actor, end of story.

 (Ed.
 I probably should have also brought down that hammer on the casting of Yuffie Kisaragi, who according to behind-the-scenes info was designed to appear explicitly Japanese the same way Rude was designed to be South American.
 Given the depiction of Wutai, that should have been obvious to me.
 Yuffie has only been voiced by white women in English to my knowledge, and I should have complained about the casting back in my coverage of Kingdom Hearts 1, so I apologize for both the mix-up and the oversight.
-Behind-the-scenes info clarifies that the race of other light-skinned characters is intentionally more ambiguous, and has leaned in different directions depending on the artist at the time.
+Behind-the-scenes info clarifies that the race of other light-skinned characters in FFVII is intentionally more ambiguous, and has leaned in different directions depending on the artist at the time.

 We have encountered another racebending situation here on the blog, via the voice cast of Disney’s Aladdin in Kingdom Hearts, but that was more Disney’s 1992 fault than it was Square’s 2002 fault.)